VirtualFlyBrain/VFB2/content/en/docs/Tutorials/vfb-mcp-guide.md

 ## Core Features

 The server exposes a set of tools covering search, term lookup, hierarchy, connectivity, name resolution and the precomputed queries behind the VFB website.
-The ones below are the tools as deployed in v1.11.0; the server's own page at [vfb3-mcp.virtualflybrain.org](https://vfb3-mcp.virtualflybrain.org/) lists the full set as deployed, which is the authoritative source if this page has fallen behind.
+The tools below are those documented here at the time of writing; the server's own page at [vfb3-mcp.virtualflybrain.org](https://vfb3-mcp.virtualflybrain.org/) lists the full set as deployed, which is the authoritative source if this page has fallen behind.